“LG’s 38-inch ultrawide is the most immersive display you’ll see outside a VR headset.”

 When this monitor hit the market, it was one of a kind.
 The closest competitors were 34-inch 1440p panels, of which we’ve reviewed a handful.

-But now, we’ve got two very solid competitors on the market: the Dell UltraSharp U3818DW ($1,150) and the HP Z38c ($1,200).
+But now, we’ve got two very solid competitors on the market: the Dell UltraSharp U3818DW ($760) and the HP Z38c ($1,100).
 Both use the same panel as the LG and improve build quality, all while coming in at a significantly reduced price.
 The only thing both of these alternatives lack is FreeSync support.
-For that reason, it’s hard to recommend the LG 38UC99 to anyone other than serious gamers.

-Even if you do want your ultrawide monitor to provide some impressive refresh rates, you’ve also got the 49-inch ultrawide gaming monitor from Samsung – and its been selling for $1,000 at some retailers as of late.
-We haven’t tested it yet, but it promises 144Hz refresh rates, FreeSync support and, of course, an extra 11 inches of screen real estate.
+Even if you do want your ultrawide monitor to provide some impressive refresh rates, you’ve also got the 49-inch ultrawide gaming monitor from Samsung – and its been selling for $800 at some retailers as of late.
+While the LG monitor’s price has come down too, and can be found for as little as $800 at times, there is a lot more competition today than when it launched.
+Make sure to check out our list of the best ultrawides for some alternatives.

 How long will it last?

 The LG’s almost-4K resolution, adaptive refresh, and multitude of connections make this a monitor that’s built to last.
-Now that we’ve seen Samsung’s 49-inch Gaming Monitor, we’d expect LG and its competitors to push forward with making ultrawide monitors even larger.
-The LG 38UC99 will last you for years, but expect some bigger options to be available in the next couple of years.
+The LG 38UC99 will last you for years if you opt for it over the competition.

 Should you buy it?

-For most people, no. It might have been a good option when it came out, but the options from HP and Dell are better and more affordable than this one.
+For most people, no. It might have been a good option when it came out, but some newer alternatives are better and cheaper.